 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Apache Kafka on an 18.04 LTS (Bionic Beaver) server.
+I will show you the step-by-step installation of Apache Kafka on the Ubuntu 18.04 LTS (Bionic Beaver) server.

 Install Apache Kafka on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.